mrkkrp/zip/README.md

 memory that you can then write to the file system.
 This is not acceptable if you work with more-or-less big data.
-For example, if you have collection of files with total size of 500 MB and you want to pack them into an archive, you can easily consume up to 1 GB of memory (files plus resulting archive).
+For example, if you have collection of files with total size of 500 MB and you want to pack them into an archive, you can easily consume up to 1 GB of memory (the files plus resulting archive).
 Not always you can afford to do this or do this at scale.
 Even if you want just to look at list of archive entries it will read it into memory in all its entirety.
 For my use-case it's not acceptable.

 ### LibZip

-This is bindings to C library [`libzip`](https://en.wikipedia.org/wiki/Libzip).
+This is a binding to C
+library [`libzip`](https://en.wikipedia.org/wiki/Libzip).
 There is always certain kind of trouble when you are using bindings.
-For example, you need to take care that target library is installed and its version is compatible with version of your binding.
+For example, you need to take care that target library is installed and its version is compatible with the version of your binding.
 Yes, this means additional headaches.
-It should be just “plug and play” (if you're using Stack), but now you need to watch out for compatibility.
+It should be just “plug and play”, but now you need to watch out for compatibility.

 It's not that bad with libraries that do not break their API for years, but it's not the case with `libzip`.
 As maintainer of `LibZip` puts it: